chanhale/DNAC_System_Variables/DNAC_System_Variables.md

 ```

 Note:  If you are following along, don't forget to save your template before moving on.
+We could remove the if statement if we're confident our operators will only choose unconfigured physical interfaces, but we'll leave it in for this example.

 Next we need to specify that this variable is going to be bound.
 If we go to the **Input Form** view by clicking on the calculator icon: